jbguillois/nagios-teams-notify/README.md

 # nagios-teams-notify
-Send Nagios alerts to a Microsoft Teams channel
+Send Nagios/Shinken alerts to a Microsoft O365 Teams channel

 ## Overview

-This script can send Nagios alerts to a Microsoft Teams channel.
+This script can send Nagios/Shinken alerts to a Microsoft O365 Teams channel.

 By sending alerts to Teams, we can simplify addition and removal alert recipients, allow for self-service subscription and push preferences, and have conversations based around the alerts as they occur.

 ## Installation

-Install dependancies from requirements.txt and place `notify-teams.py` where it can be executed by the Nagios user.
-Make the script executable with `chmod +x notify-teams.py`.
+You can should install python dependencies listed in `requirements.txt` (you might use `pip` to do so) and copy `notify-teams.py` where it can be executed by the Nagios/Shinken user (`/usr/lib` could be a good option).
+Make sure the script is  executable with `chmod +x notify-teams.py`.

 ## Configuration